oph-design/miniRT/README.md

 # miniRT
 This project is about implementing a basic Raytracer for ecole 42 by students [luntiet-](https://github.com/LaurinUB) and [oheinzel](https://github.com/oph-design)
 ## How to use
-1. You will have to download and install the [glfw](https://github.com/glfw/glfw) libary.
+1. You have to download and install the [glfw](https://github.com/glfw/glfw) libary.
 2. clone the repo and build miniRT
 ```bash
 git clone https://github.com/oph-design/miniRT.git